apache/flink/docs/tutorials/event_driven.md

 Things to be aware of:

-* There are several types of ProcessFunctions -- this is a KeyedProcessFunction, but there are also CoProcessFunctions, BroadcastProcessFunctions, etc.
+* There are several types of ProcessFunctions -- this is a `KeyedProcessFunction`, but there are also `CoProcessFunctions`, `BroadcastProcessFunctions`, etc.

-* A KeyedProcessFunction is a kind of RichFunction.
-Being a RichFunction, it has access to the open and getRuntimeContext methods needed for working with managed keyed state.
+* A `KeyedProcessFunction` is a kind of `RichFunction`.
+Being a `RichFunction`, it has access to the `open` and `getRuntimeContext` methods needed for working with managed keyed state.

 * There are two callbacks to implement: `processElement` and `onTimer`. `processElement` is called with each incoming event; `onTimer` is called when timers fire.
 These can be either event time or